 - Sending out an email to your team or company

-- Kicking dedicated Slack channel for ongoing feedback with your initial learnings
+- Having a dedicated Slack channel for ongoing feedback

 6. Get another one on the books, ASAP